Knowledge hub

 What happens after I receive the findings?

 Most teams pick one or two high-severity items and ship them that week.
 Some use the ranked list to scope a larger redesign.
-If you hire us afterward, we start from the same list — no second round of research.
+If you hire us afterward, we start from the same list, not a new round of research.

 Can you review an existing site, or only homepages?